konveyor/enhancements/enhancements/tackle/tackle-lsp-query-engine/README.md

 ### Rules Engine

 The Rules Engine will process the rules format defined above and determine which language providers will need to be run, ensure they are initialized, and properly delegate queries to the appropriate language providers.
-It will also be responsible for performing all the actions specified in the rules, the language providers will only be responsible for evaluating individual conditional statements.
+It will also be responsible for performing all the actions specified in the rules, the language providers will only be responsible for reporting their capabilities and evaluating individual conditional statements.

 ### Language providers

 There should be an interface, likely over HTTP or stdin/stdout JSONRPC, that allows for:
 - Initialization of a Language Server with the desired codebase
 - Ready checks to determine when requests can begin
+- Capability checks to inform the rules engine what rules it supports and what extensions it contains
 - Communication with the Language Server

 ### User Stories [optional]